rhgraysonii/edward/README.md

 # Edward

+Edward is a Lisp.
+I am building this from the ground up myself in C and it is an ongoing project.
+The current status can be inferred easily from the source in evaluation.c.
+I am developing this with a goal of ruby-esque syntax and method functionality combined with the powerful structure of functional programming.

 To Compile:
 cc -std=c99 -Wall evaluation.c mpc.c -ledit -lm -o evaluation

-Edward is a Lisp.
-I am building this from the ground up myself in C and it is an ongoing project.
 It is also very basic and being developed by a noob.
 Pull requests are welcome.

 ### TODOS